 Why you should identify and fix the issue

-- Cannabis that gets too much nitrogen during the vegetative phase often does not form strong plants in the later phases.
+- Cannabis plants that gets too much nitrogen during the vegetative phase often does not form strong plants in the later phases.

 - Oversupply of Nitrogen during the vegetative phase and in the flowering phase affects how your crops form branches, leaves, and flowers.
 In fact, the result is your plants producing extremely smaller buds.